jericholab/rdl/Design Overview/Design Overview - NAU7802 Strain Current Sensor.md

   ## EFFECTIVE CURRENT ALGORITHMS

 - The RDL has three algorithms for the measurement of current.
 The algorithm affects both the sampling method and the data treatment.
 It does not affect the current sensor itself.
-For this reason, the detailed description of the algorithms can be found in the SAD (Sofware Architecture Documentation).

     ### DC AVERAGE

   - A simple arithmetic average of a variable-size sample.
 Useful for DC currents only.

-  ### SINE RMS
+  ### SINE RMS (NOT IMPLEMENTED YET)

   - Sine RMS (Root Mean Square) is used for AC measurements where the waveform is predominantly sinusoidal.
 This method provides an efficient computation by leveraging the properties of a sine wave.
 It rectifies the signal and applies a correction factor.

-  ### TRUE RMS
+  ### TRUE RMS  (NOT IMPLEMENTED YET)

   -  True RMS calculation provides accurate readings for AC currents regardless of waveform shape, making it essential for electronic applications involving non-linear loads.
   - The True RMS algorithm, and to a lesser extent the Sine RMS, require high-speed data processing.
 The limited Arduino Nano speed therefore poses a limit to the maximum allowable frequency of AC signal that can be measured.